Chart Color Schemes

 Pagewood - Hillsdale - Daceyville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pagewood-Hillsdale-Daceyville has high cultural diversity, with 44.6% speaking a language other than English at home and 48.6% born overseas.
-Christianity is the main religion, comprising 55.2%.
-Judaism is overrepresented at 3.0%, compared to Greater Sydney's 1.9%.
+Pagewood-Hillsdale-Daceyville has a high level of cultural diversity, with 44.6% of its population speaking a language other than English at home and 48.6% born overseas.
+The predominant religion in the area is Christianity, accounting for 55.2% of people.
+However, Judaism is significantly overrepresented, comprising 3.0% compared to the regional average of 1.9%.

 Frequently Asked Questions - Diversity